nickbalan/movie-app-v2/README.md

-# MyFlix Angular Client (Movie App).
+# Client-Side App - MyFlix (Movie App).
 Technical Case Study

 This project was generated initially with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

 ## Objective

-Using Angular, build the client-side for an application called MyFlix Angular Client based on existing server-side code (REST API and database), supporting documentation.
+Build a client-side app with TypeScript and Angular as Front-End and a REST API as Back-End.

 ## Context